 How to get it for free?

 If you are the primary accountholder of an American Express Platinum or Centurion, your $100 fee will be reimbursed as long as your charge it to your card.
-This perk along with the new $200 yearly fee reimbursement on an airline of your choice for checked bags, in-flight food, etc. have really upped the ante on the Platinum appeal.
+This perk along with the new $200 yearly fee reimbursement on a qualifying airline of your choice for checked bags, in-flight food, etc. have really upped the ante on the Platinum appeal.
 If you’re interested in learning more, I would suggest you check out this sponsored offer for CreditCardForum visitors: Learn more about the Platinum Card and take advantage of this special promotion